Quick links

 Home Equity Loans

 Home equity loans, also known as second mortgages, are a way for homeowners to utilize the equity they’ve built with their homes.
 Keep in mind that when an individual takes out a second mortgage, they are using their home as collateral on the loan.
 Also, when a person borrows against their home, they’re decreasing the equity they’ve built.
-To obtain a home equity loan, borrowers will need to follow home equity loan requirements in 2022.
+To obtain a home equity loan, borrowers will need to follow home equity loan requirements.

 Refinancing